 - Education abroad

 No matter what your selected path, UConn School of Pharmacy’s professional program provides real-world experience in clinical settings alongside class and lab education.
-Experiential education that runs concurrent to class learning takes you inside community pharmacies, hospitals, and health care facilities affiliated and on specialty rotations with regional pharmaceutical corporations, national associations, government agencies, or in academia.
+Experiential education that runs concurrent to class learning takes you inside community pharmacies, hospitals, and health care facilities and on specialty rotations with regional pharmaceutical corporations, national associations, government agencies, or in academia.

 Careers in Pharmacy:

-- Community Practice (Independent, Community Chain, and Veterinary Pharmacy)
+- Community Practice (Independent and Community Chain)

 - Pharmaceutical Research and Drug Development